-Matthew places this right after the calling of the disciples by the sea of Galilee (Matt 4).
+Again, there is an echo of his earlier ministry, the sermon on the mount.
+Matthew places this right after the calling of the disciples by the sea of Galilee (Matt 4), where he again gave them a supernatural catch of fish.
 That sermon appears to have been intended to prepare them for their ministry, and so once more he gathers them into a mountain that he might send them out.
+Then, when he sends them out to preach in Matthew 10, he assures them of power and commands them to go and preach, as he does here.